 100%

-Renewable energy used in our warehouses*
+Renewable energy used in our operations*

 (*through the purchase of Renewable Energy Certificates (“RECs”))